Coil spring: Applications

 Coil springs are commonly used in vehicle suspension.
 These springs are compression springs and can differ greatly in strength and in size depending on application.
 A coil spring suspension can be stiff to soft depending on the vehicle it is used on.
 Coil spring can be either mounted with a shock absorber or mounted separately.
-Coil springs in trucks allow them to ride smoothly when unloaded, and once loaded the spring compresses and becomes stiff.
+Coil springs in trucks allow them to ride smoothly when unloaded and once loaded the spring compresses and becomes stiff.
 This allows the vehicle to bounce less when loaded.
 Coil spring suspension is also used in high performance cars so that the car can absorb bumps and have low body roll.
-In off-road vehicles, they are used because of their range of travel they allow at the wheel.
+In off-road vehicles they are used because of their range of travel they allow at the wheel.

-Coil springs used in the engine are compression springs and play an important role in closing the valves that feed air and let exhaust gases out of the combustion chamber.
+Coil springs used in the engine are compression springs and play an important role in closing the valves that feed air and let exhaust gasses out of the combustion chamber.
 The spring is attached to a rocker that is connected to the valve.

 Tension and extension coil springs of a given material, wire diameter and coil diameter exert the same force when fully loaded; increased number of coils merely (linearly) increases free length and compressed/extended length.

 Manufacture

 Metal coil springs are made by winding a wire around a shaped former – a cylinder is used to form cylindrical coil springs.

-Spring manufacture is the process of making springs by coiling, winding, or forming steel wire or other materials.
-Spring manufacturing includes various processes, including cold coiling and hot coiling.

-To meet the demands of today's consumers, spring manufacturers must be able to produce springs in a wide range of sizes and shapes.
-As a result, spring manufacture has become increasingly complex and specialized.
-They must have a thorough understanding of spring design to produce quality products.
-In addition, they must be able to operate various machines to produce springs with the desired characteristics.
-Spring manufacture is a critical part of the economy, and spring makers play an important role in ensuring that products meet the highest quality standards.